 - Return your quail to their clean home

 - Dust or spray your quail again in a week, and then once more in two weeks to ensure that you have caught all of the mites/lice that hadn’t already hatched during the first treatment

 If you have opted to keep your quail in a small area, always be sure that it is well-ventilated.
-Quail droppings have a higher ammonia concentration than other types of poultry, so frequent cleaning is extremely important to prevent respiratory infections.
+Quail droppings have a higher ammonia concentration than other poultry types, so frequent cleaning is critical to prevent respiratory infections.

 Symptoms of Respiratory Infections

 Sometimes these infections can be fought by your quail on their own, or with some immune boosters, like garlic or apple cider vinegar, but if you are pressed for time, and the rest of your flock appears ill, time to see a vet for treatment options.